 I admit it.
-Some things Health Agents have to do are kind of fun; like wearing thigh high waders into the ponds, listening to red winged blackbirds and scooping up samples of pond water.
+Some things health agents must do are kind of fun; like wearing thighhigh waders into the ponds, listening to red winged blackbirds and scooping up samples of pond water.
 While most people are taking their coolers out of storage this time of year in preparation for picnics, health agents are gearing up for lab work.
-We wouldn't want our dead birds or beach water samples to get heated up, now would we?
+We wouldn't want our beach water samples to get heated up, now would we?

-Although I did get my first dead bird call (to be tested for West Nile virus) last week, thus breaking in the old cooler, Memorial Day is always followed by my first samplings of beach water.
+The approach of Memorial Day is my reminder to get ready for sampling all the public and semi-public beaches.
+My first samplings are thus the week before, so that we know it is safe.
 This sampling is one of many State mandated activities put in place to ensure the safety of the public.
 As with so many State mandates, it is not funded at the State level.
 The testing of the beach waters in Halifax is funded by our small budget.
 There is one exception to this.
 Halifax has two private beach associations.
 They pay for the testing of their beach's water for the summer season.
 As their health agent, I collect the sample for free and their fee pays for the lab work.